✓ Medically Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

 Blood tests for copper aren’t reliable – it’s not easy to test for trace minerals in general.
 Experts recommend using hair mineral analysis to determine trace mineral deficiencies.

 Yes!
 Your body doesn’t make copper, so it must come from food or supplements.
+On our list below, you’ll notice tons of seafood – oysters, crabs, mussels are packed with copper.

 You can improve your copper intake by adding these foods to your daily diet: